What is a PAT Tester?

 Who can use a PAT tester?

 To become a Competent Person, you simply need to complete a test and tag course, where the student learns how to use a PAT tester and obtains the necessary knowledge and skills to be compliant.
 Our test and tag courses are specifically designed for anyone new to testing and tagging.
-So, if you’re unsure of how to use a PAT tester or which portable appliance tester will suit your work requirements the most, then this course is a perfect starting point.
+So, if you're unsure how to use a PAT tester or which portable appliance tester will suit your work requirements the most, this course is a perfect starting point.

 Different kinds of PAT testers